Villanelle (character): Portrayal

+Comer's performance in the role has received universal acclaim from critics.
 Hannah Giorgis wrote in The Atlantic that the "greatest success" of Killing Eve is how alluring it makes Villanelle – both to an intelligence agent dedicated to tracking her down and to the audience.
 More specifically, Jia Tolentino wrote in The New Yorker that Villanelle's character works because of Comer's "mercurial, unassailable charisma", and Willa Paskin wrote in Slate that Comer's Villanelle (twisted and conscienceless but also irrepressible) is "flat-out incredible".
 In The Irish Times, Peter Crawley characterised Comer's Villanelle as "a young woman with an angelic face and a devil's stare", adding that she embodies "a pleasing paradox: a phantom who craves recognition".

 In December 2018, The New York Times included Oh's and Comer's performances in its "Best Performances of 2018", noting "these two women are inventive about how to be funny in a thriller" and "make run-of-the-mill embarrassment seem more lethal than any bullet".
 TV Guide named Oh's and Comer's performances at number 2 on their list of the Best TV Performances of 2018.

 In May 2019, Hanh Nguyen wrote in IndieWire that Villanelle's ability "to shift from seemingly caring to cold and calculated in one breath as a reaction to how events change around her" is chilling, but Comer makes the transformation believable.
 Phoebe Waller-Bridge related that Comer "has a playfulness in her approach to Villanelle, which has inspired so much of the writing.
 She delivers the light and the dark with a fierce precision and has a mystique all her own".

 For her portrayal of Villanelle in the first season, Comer received the British Academy Television Award for Best Actress at the 2019 British Academy Television Awards, and the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series at the 71st Primetime Emmy Awards.